 Chewy caramel, toasted pecans, bittersweet chocolate -- you'd be hard-pressed to find a store-bought version that's as superlative as this easy homemade rendition.
 Did we mention the rum?
+Get our packaging how-to for the Pecan Clusters.

 - 2 1/4 cups sugar